albertonavasg/pmod-oled-rgb/README.md

     $ petalinux-build --sdk
     $ petalinux-package sysroot

+These two steps can be executed with the script `generate_petalinux_toolchain.sh`, located in the `os/` dir:

+    $ ./generate_petalinux_toolchain

-This is sometimes unpredictable and gets stuck on the process, so I proceeded with the standard Arm cross-compiler toolchain for 32 bit architecture: `AArch32 GNU/Linux target with hard float (arm-none-linux-gnueabihf)`.
+This is sometimes unpredictable and gets stuck on the process, so I proceeded with the standard Arm cross-compiler toolchain for 32 bit architecture:
+`AArch32 GNU/Linux target with hard float (arm-none-linux-gnueabihf)`.
-Version: `12.2.Rel1 (December 22, 2022)`
+Version: `12.2.Rel1 (December 22, 2022)`.
-Available here: [Arm GNU Toolchain Downloads][arm-toolchain]
+Available here: [Arm GNU Toolchain Downloads][arm-toolchain].

 Download it and extract it in `$HOME/tools/` directory: